phpMussel/phpMussel/_docs/readme.DE.INCOMPLETE.txt

  PHP and PCRE
  - phpMussel requires PHP and PCRE to execute and function correctly.
-Without php, or without the PCRE extension of PCRE, phpMussel will not execute or function correctly.
-Should make sure you system has both PHP and PCRE installed and available prior to downloading and installing phpMussel.
+Without php, or without the PCRE extension of PHP, phpMussel will not execute or function correctly.
+Should make sure your system has both PHP and PCRE installed and available prior to downloading and installing phpMussel.

  ANTI-VIRUS SOFTWARE COMPATIBILITY